Division: Energy, Education & Environmental Service

 LICENSE AND PERSONAL VEHICLE

-Must possess and maintain a valid California Driver License, be insurable and have/maintain a good driving record throughout the course of employment.
-In addition, applicant must have access to a dependable vehicle and maintain state mandated personal automobile insurance coverage throughout the course of employment.
+Must possess and maintain a valid California Driver License, be insurable, and have/maintain a good driving record throughout the course of employment.
+In addition, the applicant must have access to a dependable vehicle and maintain state-mandated personal automobile insurance coverage throughout the course of employment.
 Employees receive reimbursement per mile for use of his/her personal vehicle for business purposes (excluding driving from home and to work) based on the approved IRS mileage rate.

-Submit a completed CAPSBC Application to the Operations/Human Resources Division.
+Submit a completed CAPSBC Application form to the Operations/Human Resources Division, 696 S. Tippecanoe Avenue, San Bernardino, CA 92408-2607.
+Applications must be typed and not hand written.
 Hand written applications will not be accepted for employment opportunities.
-Applicants can go to the CAPSBC website to complete an application on line.
+Applicants can go to the CAPSBC website to complete an application on line, print it and submit the completed application to the Operations/Human Resources Division.
 If you change your address or phone number after filing an application, please notify CAPSBC Operations/Human Resources Division immediately.
 Resumes will not be accepted as a substitute for completion of the work history portion of the application.
 The information you provide will be used to verify and evaluate your qualifications.
 Failure to fully complete the application and/or provide information on it that clearly demonstrates possession of the position requirements will result in no further consideration.